Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna was a settler, a herbologist, and a woodcarver.
 Once a week, after laundry day, she sets up her selling-stand and sells any carvings she has made for sale.

 ## Appearance
-Rúna's hair is long, reaching mid-back length, and has a light brown, wavy texture that flows freely.
+Rúna is an adorable young woman with long light-brunette hair that has a wavy texture.
 Her green, almond-shaped eyes are slightly wide-set, giving her a dreamy appearance.
 She has fair skin with a slight pink hue and very faint freckles scattered across her face.
-She also has a curvaceous figure that is slightly athletic, and her height is 5'3".
+Additionally, Rúna has a curvaceous figure that is slightly athletic, and her height is 5'3".

 When Rúna is outside in a cold place, she tends to wear a dark yellow woollen cloak with a slightly frayed edge, held in place by a bronze double brooch with a chain.

-Every day, she wears a blue tunic dress with red edges, a braided leather ring belt, and leather shoes.
-There is a small sheathed seax fastened to her belt for defence.
-She wears a Mjöllnir amulet.
-She owns a short spear (with a sling), which she carries only when she goes into the forest.
+Every day, she wears a blue tunic dress with red edges and a Mjöllnir amulet, and carries a small seax fastened to her belt for defence.

 ### Smile
 When Rúna smiles warmly or nervously, her smile has a distinctive look where her lips are upturned and slightly wobbly, with a gentle peak in the middle. *(Kind of like a ":3" face, but only in the most subtle way.)*